 Best Self-Priming Pumps - Reliable and Efficient Surface Pumps - DAE Pumps

-The DAE Pumps centrifugal self-priming pumps outperform other conventional self-priming pump in dewatering applications.
-A major issue with most self-priming water pumps when dewatering is the suctioning of mud and rock that destroy the pump as the water level gets too low.
-However, pumps by DAE Pumps are unphased as they have no issues processing the muck while constantly providing powerful suction.
+The DAE Pumps self priming centrifugal pumps outperform other conventional self-priming pumps in dewatering applications.
+A major issue with most self-priming water pumps (or even standard centrifugal pumps) when dewatering is the suctioning of mud and rock that will destroy the pump in a run dry situation caused by intermittent pumping operations.
+However, self priming centrifugal pumps by DAE Pumps are unphased as they have no issues processing the muck, corrosive liquids or suspended solids while preserving the constant presence of powerful suction.

-DAE Pumps offers a large selection of diesel and electric self-priming slurry pumps that mount on a trailer for easy portability or on a skid.
+DAE Pumps offers a large selection of diesel and electric self-priming pump models that mount on a trailer for easy portability or on a skid.
 Our self-priming pumps are excellent for diver-operated dredging.
-The pump and engine/motor securely located on land, and a slurry hose with a diver nozzle mounts on the head for diver-operated pumping and dredging.
+The pump and engine/motor are securely located on land, and a slurry hose with a diver nozzle mounts on the head for a diver-operated pumping process and dredging operation.

 DAE Pumps Appalachian 80 Self-Priming Pump with Trailer